Skip to main content

 Conclusion

-GrowthBook utilizes a combination of Bayesian statistics, fast estimation techniques, and data quality checks to robustly analyze A/B tests at scale and provide intuitive results to decision makers.
-GrowthBook also provides a frequentist statistics engine for customers who prefer operating in that paradigm.
+GrowthBook utilizes a combination of Bayesian and frequentist statistics, fast estimation techniques, and data quality checks to robustly analyze A/B tests at scale and provide intuitive results to decision makers.
 The implementation is fully open source under an MIT license and available on GitHub.
-You can also read more about the statistics and equations used in the white paper PDF.